Skip to main content

 OPERATE_RET tdl_disp_set_brightness(TDL_DISP_HANDLE_T disp_hdl, uint8_t brightness);

-Developers can choose to create the frame buffer from SRAM or PSRAM.
+Create a frame buffer from SRAM or PSRAM.

 /**